 But what exactly is spiritual quotient (SQ)?
 And why is SQ even more important in today’s era?
 How can our understanding of SQ help us in addressing modern-day problems such as insensitivity – or even terrorism?

 The term spiritual intelligence and spiritual quotient is mostly attributed to Danah Zohar and Ian Marshall based on their pioneering book, SQ: Connecting with Our Spiritual Intelligence.

 They describe SQ as ‘our most fundamental intelligence.
 It is what we use to develop our capacity for meaning, vision and value.
 It allows us to dream and to strive.
 It underlies the things we believe in and the role our beliefs and values play in the actions that we take.
 Spiritual intelligence explores how accessing our SQ helps us to live up to our potential for better, more satisfying lives.’

 Three aspects of spirituality

-- Responsibility – You might have asked yourself what is your purpose in life or who are you responsible for.
+- Responsibility.
+You might have asked yourself what is your purpose in life or who are you responsible for.
 Thinking about these makes us realise that we should have a vision of how we are to spend our lives.
-After all, we are not here forever and we should make some form of contribution to the next generation.
+After all, we are not here forever and we should make some form of a contribution to the next generation.